Skip to main content

 When the agent tries to run a command that isn’t in the allowlist, the workflow suspends.
 The client catches the suspend event, shows the command, and collects the user’s decision.

-async for suspend in stream_events(client, handle):
+async for suspend in stream_events(polos, handle):

 if suspend["step_key"].startswith("approve_exec"):